WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings-Oct2021-onwards.md

 #### What would you like to work on next week?
 - Book Dash
+  - KW: Keen to support the hubs plan 🕸️
 - Turing-Crick review sprint
+  - KW: Webinar this evening - exciting!
 - Partnership planning for OLS and Binder
 - CM team management

+KW: These all sound great!

 #### Where do you need help from Kirstie?
 - Einstein awards
+  - KW: Thank you for the chat here - I think you and AB take forwards and make sure to have ghost writer folks for the big names on the letters of support 👻🖊️.

 ---